thehomeclub/thcweb/README.md

-# Landing page for The Home Club #
+# Landing page for The Property Club #